 Monitoring visits are also continuing to flag issues related to employee claims.
 “You need to be vigilant about potential abuse of Redundancy Payment Service (RPS) claims,” warns Broad.

-“In accepting and completing the RP14 and RP14A firms, you’re providing the RPS with details of claims which you should have verified against supporting evidence from employers’ records.”
+“In accepting and completing the RP14 and RP14A forms, you’re providing the RPS with details of claims which you should have verified against supporting evidence from employers’ records.”

 The RPS relies on those documents in making payments.
 So if there are no employer records available and the only way to complete RP14A is by taking information from the claimant’s RP1, you need to tell the RPS that you have not checked it.